mne-tools/mne-python/doc/source/manual/analyze.rst

 The scalp surface is loaded from the file ``bem/`` <subject>``-head.fif`` under the subject's FreeSurfer directory.
-This surface is automatically prepared if you use the watershed algorithm as described in Section A.1.
+This surface is automatically prepared if you use the watershed algorithm as described in :ref:`BABBDHAG`.
 If you have another source for the head triangulation you can use the utility mne_surf2bem to create the fif format scalp surface file, see :ref:`BEHCACCJ`.